silverstripe/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

 SilverStripe needs to handle a variety of HTTP requests, and relies on the hosting environment to be configured securely to enforce restrictions.
-There are secure default in place for Apache, but you should be aware of the configuration regardless of your webserver setup.
+There are secure defaults in place for Apache, but you should be aware of the configuration regardless of your webserver setup.

 ### Public webroot

 The webroot of your webserver should be configured to the `public/` subfolder.
-Projects created prior to SilverStripe 4.1 might be running the main project folder as the webroot.
+Projects created prior to SilverStripe 4.1 might be using the main project folder as the webroot.
 In this case, you are responsible for ensuring access to system files such as configuration in `*.yml` is protected from public access.
 We strongly recommend switching to more secure